mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 1. Select the three dot button from the bottom-right corner of the desired application tile, and then select **Enable**.

-1. Select the version you'd like to enable from the version drop-down, and then select **Enable**.
-This drop-down will only be visible if there is more than one version available.
+1. If available, select a version from the drop-down.
+This drop-down will only be visible if there is more than one version.

 1. (Optional) If you want to override the default configuration values, copy your values content into the text editor under **Configure Service** or just upload your yaml file that contains the values: